ViennaTools/ViennaPS/docs/misc/logging.md

 Singleton class for thread-safe logging.

-The `psLogger` class can be used to set the verbosity of the program.
+The `Logger` class can be used to set the verbosity of the program.
 The verbosity levels are:

 | Code           | Description                                     |
 |----------------|-------------------------------------------------|